zama-ai/tfhe-rs/tfhe/src/high_level_api/design.md

 * `type FheUint4 = GenericWrapperStruct<FheUint4Parameters>`
 and now we have two disctint types, that have specific crypto parameters associated with them.
-Also, they are type safe (can't `+` a FheUint2 to a FheUint4 without a compilatation error unless the implemenation explicitely allows it since the type are different, which is not the case if you use the 'raw' shortint api)
+Also, they are type safe (can't `+` a FheUint2 to a FheUint4 without a compilatation error unless the implementation explicitly allows it since the type are different, which is not the case if you use the 'raw' shortint api)

 In practice it is a bit more complex as we have to introduce traits to internally manipulate the